ALB37/random-person-generator/README.md

 #### Credits

 Created by Andrew Bloom.
-Using node, npm, 'dotenv' and 'fs-extra'.
+Using node, npm and 'fs-extra'.